neuralvis/elpa-mirror/gnu/ada-mode-readme.txt

 projects, and to define casing exceptions.

 Ada mode uses a parser to provide fontification, navigation, and indentation.
-There are twp parsers provided:
+There are two parsers provided:

 - elisp, which can be slow on large files, and does not recover from syntax errors.

-- process, which is implemented in Ada, is fast enough for reasonably large files, and recovers from most syntax errors.
+- process, which is implemented in Ada, is fast enough for reasonably large files, supports partial parse for very large files (see wisi-partial-parse-threshold), and recovers from almost all syntax errors.
 The 'process' parser must be compiled; see ada-mode.info section "process parser".

-In addition, there is support for running the AdaCore GPS indentation engine in a subprocess, either as a backup when the primary parser fails, or as the primary indentation engine.
-The GPS indentation engine must be compiled; see ada-mode.info section ada-gps for instructions.

 See ada-mode.info for help on using and customizing Ada mode, and notes for Ada mode developers.